destinio/game-rules/games/unfathomable/README.md

 * Skills represent common abilities shared by the characters in the game.
 Players use their skills to defend or sabotage the ship and to bring about resolutions to the crises that affect all players.
+* Each character has their own skill set that is presented on their character sheet and determines which skills the character has access to during the game.
 * There are six skills in the game:
-  * influence
+  * **Influence**
-  * lore
+  * **Lore**
-  * observation
+  * **Observation**
-  * strength
+  * **Strength**
-  * will
+  * **Will**
-  * treachery
+  * **Treachery**
-* Each character has their own skill set that is presented on their character sheet and determines which skills the character has access to during the game.

 #### SKILL CHECKS

 * Skill checks represent situations in which players work together as a group to resolve crisis situations.
 * Because the loyalties and goals of each player are unknown, it is never completely clear who is working to help overcome the crisis, and who is working to make it worse.
 * During a skill check, players can secretly add cards from their hand to the check in an effort to cause the check to pass or fail.
 * Players cannot be certain who tried to help overcome the crisis and who tried to sabotage that effort because players add their cards in secret, along with random cards from a chaos deck.

 ### THE BOARD

 #### THE DEEP

-* a portion of the board that represents the depths of the ocean where the monsters muster and regroup.
+* Portion of the board that represents the depths of the ocean where the monsters muster and regroup.
 * Monsters that are in the Deep **cannot** be affected by player abilities.

 #### SPACES

 * The portion of the board that depicts the SS Atlantica and the surrounding waters is divided into spaces.
-* There are two types of spaces:
+* **There are two types of spaces:**
-  * **Water spaces**
+  * *Water spaces*
-    * outermost spaces on the board.
+    * Outermost spaces on the board.
-    * Two of these spaces are numbered “1–4” and “5–8.”
+    * Two of these spaces are numbered “1–4” and “5–8.
     * These two spaces make up the front of the ship.
     * The water spaces at the opposite end of the board are the back of the ship.
-    * Only monsters can move to water spaces.
-Characters cannot move to water spaces.
+    * Only monsters *can* move to water spaces.
+    * Characters *cannot* move to water spaces.
   * **Ship spaces**
-    * Two subtypes:
+    * **Two subtypes:**
-      * **Deck spaces**
+      * *Deck spaces*
         * a ring around the interior spaces and are numbered from 1 to 8.
-      * **Interior spaces**
+      * *Interior spaces*
         * Have a name and a brief description of their game function.
         * The complete text for these game effects is on the player reference sheets.
         * Most interior spaces have one or more numbers from 1 to 8.